Chart Color Schemes

 Largs Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Largs Bay, as per the latest Census data, consisted of 82.6% houses and 17.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Adelaide metropolitan area's structure which was 69.1% houses and 30.9% other dwellings.
-Home ownership in Largs Bay stood at 35.5%, with the remaining dwellings being mortgaged (44.0%) or rented (20.5%).
-The median monthly mortgage repayment in the area was $1,800, exceeding Adelaide metro's average of $1,517.
+The dwelling structure in Largs Bay, as per the latest Census, consisted of 82.6% houses and 17.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 69.1% houses and 30.9% other dwellings.
+Home ownership in Largs Bay was at 35.5%, with the rest of dwellings either mortgaged (44.0%) or rented (20.5%).
+The median monthly mortgage repayment in the area was $1,800, higher than Adelaide metro's average.
 The median weekly rent figure was recorded at $315, compared to Adelaide metro's $295.
 Nationally, Largs Bay's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing